gryslik/cse2321/index.md

 All classes will be recorded and posted for you to review online afterwards if you want to listen again.

-Some classes may need to be rescheduled earlier or later due to professor travel.
-They will of course be recorded as well if the new time doesn't work.
+Some classes may need to be rescheduled earlier or later due to professor's travel.
+They will of course be recorded as well if you can't attend that class.

 <em> Please enable your camera if at all able.
 I understand it's not always possible but it's very helpful to the me! </em>